Ravindra-a/azuresearchsample/README.md

 # azuresearchsample

-Azure saerch sample to create and populate index
+Azure search sample to create and populate index

 Reference